stacksjs/logsmith/docs/intro.md

 ## How It Works

-bumpx automates your entire version bumping workflow:
+logsmith automates your entire version bumping workflow:

 1. **Detects current versions** across your project files
 2. **Calculates new versions** based on semantic versioning rules